 Also, be sure to not leave it sitting in hot areas like a car or your pocket.

-If your retainer gets broken or is lost, call us immediately at (303) 978-1316.
-If you have any questions about your retainer, call us.
+If your retainer gets broken or is lost, contact us immediately at (303) 978-1316.
+If you have any questions about your retainer in Littleton, Denver, or Highlands Ranch, CO, call us.
 Always bring your retainer to your appointments.

 You will need to avoid any foods that could damage your new appliances.